Stozek/GaCD/CodeBook.md

 >These signals were used to estimate variables of the feature vector for each pattern:
 >'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 Reference: features_info.txt, [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-Every variable was normalised to fit into [-1;1] range
+Every variable was normalised to fit into [-1;1] range.

 ### New variables

 activity

 	One of  the six:
 	* "LAYING",
 	* "SITTING",